The COP 26 Climate Summit is coming in 2021 – Be part of it!

 The 2021 United Nations ‘COP26’ climate change summit will be one of the largest gatherings of world leaders ever seen in the UK.
 They will coming to discuss solutions to the biggest global crisis of our time.

-Oxford Friends of the Earth will work to support and enable action across the county towards COP26.
-We are setting up an Oxfordshire COP26 Climate Alliance (OCCA).
+Oxford Friends of the Earth is working to support and enable action across the county towards COP26.
+We have set up the Oxfordshire COP26 Climate Alliance (OCCA).